MentatInnovations/datastream.io/README.md

 ### Examples

+For this section, it is best to run commands from inside the `examples` directory.
+If you have installed dsio via pip as demonstrated above, you'd need to run the following command:

+    cd dsio-env/src/dsio/examples

+If instead you cloned the github repo then just `cd dsio/examples` will do.

 You can use the example csv datasets or provide your own.
 If the dataset includes a time dimension, dsio will attempt to detect it automatically.
 Alternatively, you can use the `--timefield` argument to manually configure the field that designates the time dimension.
 If no such field exists, dsio will assume the data is a time series starting from now with 1sec intervals between samples.

     dsio data/cardata_sample.csv